chloe786/phishing-email-detection_OCC3/README.md

 ---

 ### Project Overview
-We cleaned and prepared the dataset, then used a basic Logistic Regression model with text features.
+In this project, we cleaned the dataset and prepared the email text for machine learning.
-The results show good accuracy and recall for detecting phishing emails.
+We used TF-IDF to turn the text into numbers, then tested several models to detect phishing emails.

+Overall, the models performed well, especially Logistic Regression, which gave high accuracy and recall.
 ---

 ### Results
+All models reached over 95% accuracy.
+The best model was the optimized Logistic Regression, with an F1-score of ~0.96.

 ---